rasilab/r_python/README.md

 module load Singularity
 ```

--  (Optional: You don't have to do this step if you use Rasi's Singularity image at the location below) Pull the Singularity container from the Subramaniam lab GitHub Packages Repo:
+-  Pull the Singularity container from the Subramaniam lab GitHub Packages Repo:

+> (This step is not necessary if you use Rasi's Singularity image at the location below)

 ```
 cd /fh/scratch/delete90/subramaniam_a/user/rasi/singularity/